sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 This plugin can be network activated while The SEO Framework base plugin is activated site by site without issues.

 = Does my website support this plugin? =
 If it doesn't, it will tell you why.
 Otherwise, you're good to go!
+All known issues are correctly labeled with an identification number.
 If you were to get an activation error, either open a support ticket [here](https://wordpress.org/support/plugin/the-seo-framework-extension-manager) or contact your host and ask them to upgrade PHP to a stable version.

+= The layout of the extensions page just doesn't look right, why? = Because the extensions page has been completely written in [experimental CSS](https://drafts.csswg.org/css-flexbox/), it's possible not all browsers act alike.
+Although everything should always fit perfectly; if you do find any issue, please state your browser and operating system and tell me where the issue resides.
+Thanks!

 == Changelog ==